vincenzoml/PLDW/Lecture_01_slides.md

 ### Course Topics

-Throughout this course, we will cover:
+Throughout this course, we will build a simple programming language interpreter while covering key topics:

 1. **Language Syntax and Semantics**
    - Parsing and lexical analysis
    - Abstract syntax trees
-   - Operational semantics

-2. **Type Systems**
-   - Static vs. dynamic typing
-   - Type inference
-   - Polymorphism
-   - Advanced type features (generics, algebraic data types)

-3. **Language Features**
+2. **Language Features**
-   - Functions and closures
-   - Pattern matching
-   - Object-oriented programming
-   - Concurrency models
-   - Memory management approaches

-4. **Interpreter and Compiler Implementation**
-   - Building a simple interpreter
-   - Environment and scope
+    - Environment (how to assign names to things?)
-   - Evaluation strategies
-   - Introduction to compilation concepts
+    - State (how to represent changing values?)
+    - Control flow (if, while, for, etc.)
+    - Static scoping (how do variable names related to nested environments)

 ---